Kick off spring with the sights, sounds and scents of the Philadelphia Flower Show—America’s premier horticultural expo since 1829. Also, experience

 - Guided tour of unique Magic Gardens

-- Experience historical Independence highlights including the brand-new Museum of the American Revolution
+- Experience historical Independence highlights including the Museum of the

-Welcome to the cradle of Liberty and America’s “Garden Capital”— with more than 30 public gardens, arboreta and historic landscapes, and a tradition of horticulture going back 300 years.
+Welcome to the cradle of Liberty and America’s “Garden Capital”—with more than 30 public gardens, arboreta and historic landscapes, and a tradition of horticulture going back 300 years.
 From the moment you arrive at the airport, you’ll see evidence of the city’s vibrant, 30-year-old public arts program that has earned Philly the nickname, City of Murals.
-Meet your Discovery Director and fellow travelers for a warm welcome reception.
+Meet our Discovery Director and fellow travelers for a warm welcome reception.

 After breakfast, you’ll beat the public crowds with a private early morning tour of the Flower Show grounds led by expert docents.
 Hear fascinating stories about the Show exhibits, design inspiration and challenges, and history.
 Enjoy unimpeded photo ops, and see exhibitors carefully preparing their displays and competition entries for the day.
 Then, when the doors open, feel the excitement swirl as the public exhibits, workshops, expert presentations, hands-on crafts activities, and marketplace get underway.
 Your in-and-out privileges give you freedom to pace yourself and do the show your way.
 When you’re ready for a break, opt for a massage treatment at the garden spa, chill out at the tearoom, thrill to a display of live butterflies, or try the free wine tasting.
 Lunch on your own among scores of fresh Amish, seafood, ethnic and artisanal food vendors at Reading Terminal Market, or in nearby Chinatown.
 B